Iamaskh/fabricator-rtd/docs/getting-started.rst

 Download Fabric dependencies
 *****************

+Fabricator is compatible and fully tested with the Hyperledger Fabric network v2.0.1.
 Fabric Dependencies can be downloaded to start a new fabric network v2.0.1 from scratch using this command:

 .. code-block:: bash